gdifiore/xkcd/README.md

 ## TODO

-- move processes into different functions
+- move processes into different functions\
-- specify xkcd to download
+- download comics into a folder